While Botox is a toxin, when used properly the side effects are usually minimal and temporary.

 Botox is an injectable drug made from botulinum toxin type A. This toxin is produced by the bacterium Clostridium botulinum.
 There are many types of botulinum toxins like Xeomin, Dysport, etc. but Botox is a trademarked brand name that specifically represents onabotulinum toxin A.

-Although this is the same toxin that causes botulism — a life-threatening form of food poisoning — its effects vary according to the amount and type of exposure.
+Although this is the same toxin that causes botulism (a life threatening form of food poisoning), its effects vary according to the amount and type of exposure.
 For example, Botox is only injected in small, targeted doses.

 When injected, Botox blocks signals from your nerves to your muscles.
 This prevents the targeted muscles from contracting, which can ease certain muscular conditions and improve the appearance of fine lines and wrinkles.

-Keep reading to learn more about the safety of Botox, common uses, side effects to look out for, and more.
+Keep reading to learn more about the safety of Botox, common uses, side effects to look for, and more.

-You should wait to receive Botox if you’re pregnant or breastfeeding.
+Wait to receive Botox if you’re pregnant or breastfeeding.

 Botox is typically known for its ability to reduce the appearance of wrinkles and fine lines.
 For example, Botox injections can relax the muscles that cause: